Bhutan

-Bhutan was never colonised, although it became a protectorate of the British Empire.
+Bhutan came under increasing British influence from the British Empire.
 Bhutan ceded the Bengal Duars to British India during the Duar War in the 19th century.
 The Wangchuck dynasty emerged as the monarchy and pursued closer ties with Britain in the subcontinent.
-In 1910, the Treaty of Punakha guaranteed British advice in foreign policy in exchange for internal autonomy in Bhutan.
+In 1910, the Treaty of Punakha assured British advice in foreign policy making a protectorate arrangement of a sort although Bhutan never officially became a protectorate.
 The arrangement continued under a new treaty with India in 1949, signed at Darjeeling, in which both countries recognised each other's sovereignty.

 Bhutan joined the United Nations in 1971 and currently has relations with 56 countries.
 While dependent on the Indian military, Bhutan maintains its own military units.
 The 2008 Constitution established a parliamentary government with an elected National Assembly and a National Council.

 Bhutan is a founding member of the South Asian Association for Regional Cooperation (SAARC), and a member of the Climate Vulnerable Forum, the Non-Aligned Movement, BIMSTEC, the IMF, the World Bank, UNESCO and the World Health Organization (WHO).
 Bhutan ranked first in SAARC in economic freedom, ease of doing business, peace and lack of corruption in 2016.
 In 2020, Bhutan ranked third in South Asia after Sri Lanka and the Maldives in the Human Development Index, and 21st on the Global Peace Index as the most peaceful country in South Asia as of 2024, as well as the only South Asian country in the list's first quartile.
 Bhutan has one of the largest water reserves for hydropower in the world.
 Melting glaciers caused by climate change are a growing concern in Bhutan.

-In October 2025, Bhutan received attention for moving its National Digital Identity (NDI) system to Ethereum Blockchain Technology by early 2026.
-The announcement was officiated by Bhutan's crown prince, Jigme Namgyel Wangchuck with Ethereum co-founder Vitalik Buterin and Ethereum Foundation President, Aya Miyaguchi, in attendance.